Text and photos: Peter Mann

 More about St Denis’ church

-At the bottom of the page is a link to our gallery of photographs – here are some other things which you may find of interest:
+In addition to our gallery of photographs, here are some other things which you may find of interest:

 - Who was St Denis? – more than just a 3rd-century Christian martyr.